Accenture/openathon-2019-react/labs/lab-02/README.md

     import React from 'react';
     ```

+> Note: If your project is running during the next steps,
+sometimes you will find errors in your application or in your browser
+console.
+It's also applicable to the next Labs. **Do not worry**, they
+should disappear once you reach the end of each section.
+You can
+also review them to get some extra information and clues about
+the next steps you need to do to fix them.
+Consider this errors as a
+powerful learning source!

 ### Create a Component Class

 To create a new Header component you can use ES6 classes and extend